Urinary Incontinence test and diagnosis

 Ultrasound on a monitor

 Kidney/bladder ultrasoundThis test is used to evaluate the anatomy and morphology of the bladder, urinary tract and kidneys, in order to rule out lithiasis (stones).
+This is performed with an abdominal probe.

 Which professional should I consult?

-Many medical centres currently have urogynaecology units (also called pelvic floor units) where gynaecologists, urologists, nurses and other specialists work in collaboration to provide comprehensive attention to women with these health problems.
+Many medical centres have urogynaecology units (also called pelvic floor units) where gynaecologists, urologists, nurses and other specialists work in collaboration to provide comprehensive attention to women with these health problems.

 Substantiated information by: